luc-ass/homebridge-evohome/README.md

 # Notes

-- It seems to be vitally important to set the right system time, especially on raspi!
+- It seems to be vitally important to set the right system time, especially on the Raspberry Pi.
 - Updating from < 0.5.1 to > 0.6.0 will actually create new devices and put them into the standard room of your home.
 They just need to be moved back to their rooms.
 This is expected behaviour as the UUID has changed.
 Historic data will be retained.